camunda-community-hub/community/groupId.md

 ```
 [WARNING] While downloading org.camunda.infra.githubdemo:camunda-infra-githubdemo:2.0.0
   This artifact has been relocated to org.camunda.community.infra.githubdemo:camunda-infra-githubdemo:2.0.0.
-  It was decided on a unified GroupId
+  It was decided on a unified groupId
 ```

 1. Create a branch of the primary branch, e.g., called `relocation`.
 It will be used later to publish the relocation pom.